WalletWasabi/WasabiDoc/docs/using-wasabi/RPC.md

 Since Wasabi version [2.0.6](https://github.com/zkSNACKs/WalletWasabi/releases/tag/v2.0.6) the RPC can be exposed as an onion service, which enables remote control.

-The RPC server can be exposed as an onion service by using the _rpconionenabled=true_ [start up parameter](/using-wasabi/StartupParameters.md) or environment variable.
+The RPC server can be exposed as an onion service by using the _rpconionenabled=true_ [start up parameter](/using-wasabi/StartupParameters.md) or the environment variable.

 A few notes:
 - _Tor_ needs to be enabled.
 - Anonymous access is not allowed: _jsonrpcuser_ & _jsonrpcpassword_ need to be specified.
-- _RPCOnionEnabled_ is only available as a command line switch (start up parameter) and environment variable, it is not available in the config file.
+- _RpcOnionEnabled_ is only available as a command line switch (start up parameter) and an environment variable, it is not available in the config file.
 - A new onion address is generated at each startup.

 The onion service which the RPC server is listening on is being logged at startup and visible using the _getstatus_ RPC method.